-In 2013 motorcycle fatalities fell 6.4 percent to 4,586 from 4,692 in 2013.
+In 2014 motorcycle fatalities fell 2.3 percent to 4,586 from 4,692 in 2013.
 This was the second decrease in motorcyclist fatalities since 2009.
 In 2013, 56 out of every 100,000 registered motorcycles was involved in a fatal crash, compared with only 9 out of every 100,000 passenger cars, according to the National Highway Traffic Safety Administration (NHTSA).
 In 2013 motorcyclists were about 26 times more likely than passenger car occupants to die in a crash per vehicle mile traveled and five times more likely to be injured, according to NHTSA.